Upstatement/jigsaw/readme.txt

 Please use the [GitHub repo](https://github.com/upstatement/jigsaw/issues?state=open) to file bugs or questions.

 == Changelog ==

+= 0.8.1 =
+* Updating and fixing links in readme, examples

 = 0.8.0
 * Bring the same amazing sorting functionality to user fields (thanks @arenddeboer)